ctcook97/OOP_TicTacToe/README.md

 Note: The computer player is implemented inside of the driver.
 It moves randomly and sometimes picks many squares before finding one that is correct

-The manual driver has some ASCII art included
+The manual driver is optimized for UI.
+The test driver is not because it is assuming you just want to see how the game progresses

 The computer player is pretty bad.
 To get it to win I would reccomend setting the timeout to 1 so you forfeit all your turns